-The management measures identified through the SIA process must be documented in an SIMP, which will provide a practical basis for their implementation.
+Under the EIS process, the management measures identified through the SIA process must be documented in an SIMP, which will provide a practical basis for their implementation.

 The SIMP is to include detail on the proposed management measures, timeframes for implementation, roles and responsibilities, stakeholders, and potential partnerships.
 The SIMP must also incorporate processes to ensure that throughout the project lifecycle: